bem-site/bem-method/digest.en.md

 Released missing dependencies linter — [bemhint-estree](https://github.com/bemhint/bemhint-estree).
 Added ES6 support and wrote [wrapper](https://github.com/bemhint/bemhint-bem-xjst) for the linter of [bem-xjst](#bem-xjst).

 #### bemhint-deps-schema
-Released a new version of bemhint plagin — [bemhint-deps-schema 2.1.0](https://www.npmjs.com/package/bemhint-deps-schema), that checks that the files `* .deps.js` match the specification.
+Released a new version of bemhint plugin — [bemhint-deps-schema 2.1.0](https://www.npmjs.com/package/bemhint-deps-schema), that checks that the files `* .deps.js` match the specification.
 Now `bemhint-deps-schema` can process not only` .json`-, but `.js` files with `module.exports`.

 ## Documentation
 * Wrote step-by-step tutorial for bem-express usage: [Dynamic projects with BEM](https://github.com/bem-site/bem-method/blob/bem-info-data/articles/start-with-bem-express/start-with-bem-express.en.md).
-* Publised a new document which shows [how describe dependencies in BEM](https://en.bem.info/platform/deps/).
+* Published a new document which shows [how to describe dependencies in BEM](https://en.bem.info/platform/deps/).
 * Wrote [DEPS specification](https://en.bem.info/platform/deps-spec/).
 * Added new documents in the [Methodology](https://en.bem.info/method/) section:
   * [Redefinition levels](https://en.bem.info/methodology/redefinition-levels/)